i3detroit/Automatic-IoT-module-programming/README.md

 Tasmota should be checked out to the tag or hash referenced in esqp.py where `current_tasmota_version` is defined.

+Create a `config/sites.json` file for your location based on `config/sites.json.example`

 # To program tasmota devices
 1. Create a device configuration file for your device(s) as in tasmota.json.